 “Window treatments have the ability to control air loss and thermal exchange of heat,” says Karen Totino, owner of Green Conscience Home & Garden, an interior designer showroom in Saratoga Springs, NY, that specializes in creating healthy environments.
 When it’s hot outside, closing the blinds or shutters will keep out the beating sun, which reduces the need to run the air conditioner.
 Coach clients to keep their window coverings closed when the sun isn’t shining during the winter months, and open them when it is.
 Even in the winter, those solar rays can help warm the interior and keep the house cozy.

-All of these actions reduce the load on the HVAC system, which will save the homeowner money.
-Saving energy is also good for the environment because the majority of our electricity still comes from fossil fuels.
+All of these actions reduce the load on the HVAC system, plus having the option to click here to compare energy prices will save the homeowner money month after month.
+Saving energy is also good for the environment because the majority of our electricity still comes from fossil fuels currently.

 Inglis says she often recommends window films in desert and tropical locales where sunlight is always intense.
 “I would not recommend that in a place where you want the sun in the winter months,” she says, because you risk losing that passive solar gain.